COHHIO/clarity.looker/README.md

 ## Usage
 The `clarity_api` [R6](https://adv-r.hadley.nz/r6.html) object instantiates a connection to the Looker account associated with the credentials provided by Clarity by passing it the path to the *ini* file created in Setup.
+  - `export_folder` takes a folder name or Look ID corresponding to the name of the folder setup in Looker containing Looks for each of the Export CSV items.
+Each Look should be named according to it's corresponding Export item name
+  - `daily_folder` takes a folder name or Look ID corresponding to the name of the folder setup in Looker containing Looks for each of the Export CSV Items filtered for data added or modified in the past 24 hours (12a - 12p)
+  - `look_folders` takes arbitrary folder names or Look IDs for folders for which Look retrieval methods should be dynamically created.
+These will be made available via the method corresponding to the title of the look nested in a list with the folder name.
+IE if the folder name is `"Extras"`, and it has a Look entitled `"All"`, this will be called as follows: `[INITIALIZED R6 OBJECT NAME]$Extras$All()`
 When instantiating, default directories for specific file types can be provided with the `dirs` argument.
 The  recommended directory structure is as follows:
 ```r